Maxwell House Hotel: History

 The hotel was at its height from the 1890s to the early 20th century.
 Its Christmas dinner featuring calf's head, black bear, and opossum, and other unusual delicacies became famous.
 Hotel guests included Jane Addams, Sarah Bernhardt, William Jennings Bryan, Enrico Caruso, "Buffalo Bill" Cody, Thomas Edison, Henry Ford, Annie Oakley, William Sydney Porter (O. Henry), General Tom Thumb, Cornelius Vanderbilt, George Westinghouse, and Presidents Andrew Johnson, Rutherford B. Hayes, Grover Cleveland, Theodore Roosevelt, William McKinley, William Howard Taft, and Woodrow Wilson.

 Coffee connection

 A reported comment by President Theodore Roosevelt that a cup of coffee he drank was "good to the last drop" was used as the advertising slogan for Maxwell House coffee, which was served at and named after the hotel.
-The coffee brand is still in operation, and is now owned by Kraft Heinz.
+General Foods, former owner of the Maxwell House brand, acknowledged that Roosevelt in fact had nothing to do with the slogan's origin.
+It was penned by the company's onetime president Clifford Spiller.
+The coffee brand is still in operation, and is now owned by Kraft Heinz in the North American market and JDE Peet's in the rest of the world.

 Destruction

 After being used for some years as a residential hotel, the Maxwell House Hotel was destroyed by fire on Christmas Night 1961.
 The ServiceSource Tower was later built on this site at 201 4th Avenue North.
 The Millennium Maxwell House Hotel, opened in 1979, was named for the old Maxwell House.